ckriutz/machinely/README.md

 Microsoft's spot for existing definitions, and instructions for developing your own can be found at [https://containers.dev/](containers.dev).

 ### Which Dev Projects are featured here?
-In this repository, we are focused on three types of Dev Containers.
+In this repository, we are focused on five types of Dev Containers.
 1) C++
 2) Dotnet with c#
 3) Java
 4) Azure Functions with node.js
+5) Cloud Native development

 ## The C++ Dev Project